 When riding a bike, weight is one of the main concerns.
 You want your setup to be as light as possible.
 Because of this, you should be calculated with your accessories, especially considering there are many that cyclists need for any given ride.

 Only carry what is necessary.
 For cyclists, this ranges from a multi-tool and spare tubes, to a pump, lights/reflectors, and a helmet.
-Oh, and let's not forget a water bottle, which can be anyone's go-to accessory (we love the Pas Normal Studios one below).
+Oh, and let's not forget a water bottle, which can be anyone's go-to accessory (we love the Lululemon one below).
 In terms of everyday life, you never want your outfit to be too overtaken by accessories; just stick to a few key items.
 After all, less is more.

 A good pair of sunglasses goes a long way